DeepBrain-AI/docs/versioned_docs/version-1.4.x/aihuman/web-sdk/aiplayer/advanced-features.md

 const customVoice = AI_PLAYER.findCustomVoice(voiceId);
 ```

 Direct change to the desired voice on the AIPlayer is set as follows, and is set to the default voice when null is entered.
-Returns true when success.
+Returns true if successful.

 ```javascript
 const customVoice = AI_PLAYER.findCustomVoice(voiceId);